 Post a classified ad in any English online magazine from an area to which you might be willing to transport the cat.
 Here are a few:

-If you can find a friend or colleague who can help with Japanese language (or if you are able) there are a couple of good pet re-homing websites you could use:
+If you can find a friend or colleague who can help with Japanese language (or if you are able) there are a few good pet re-homing websites you could use:

 Cautions and tips:

-1. When finding venues to post ads, avoid Craigslist and/or primarily shopping pages...these don't tend to be safe areas for finding good homes.
-Also, posts on these venues tend to offend animal lovers, who feel bad seeing pets seemingly reduced to commodities.
+2. When finding venues to post ads, avoid Craigslist and/or primarily shopping pages...these don't tend to be safe areas for finding good homes.
+Also, posts on these venues tend to offend animal lovers, who feel sad seeing pets seemingly reduced to commodities.
 Never make posts advertising “Free” pets anywhere--this definitely attracts the wrong kind of people.

-3. In the case of expat adoptions, make very sure that the adoptive family plans to take the cat back to their home country.
-Many people just plan to hand their pets off at the end of their stay in Japan, and this does not always go well for adult cats.
+4. In the case of expat adoptions, make very sure that the adoptive family plans to take the cat back to their home country.
+Many people just plan to hand their pets off at the end of their stay in Japan, and this does not always go well, especially for adult cats.

-5. Not everyone responding on the JCN facebook group is necessarily someone that we would recommend caring for cats.
-They may even have been refused previously in our own adoption application process.
-We can't screen people who join or like our facebook page, so don't take that alone as a sign that these are good people.
-Follow the regular screening procedures that you would use for any applicant.
+6. Not everyone responding on the JCN facebook group is necessarily someone that we would recommend caring for cats.
+They may have even been refused previously in our own adoption application process.
+We don't screen people who join or like our facebook group or page, so be sure to follow the regular screening procedures that you would use for any other applicant.

-7. Get the kitten or cat vaccinated as soon as possible, while waiting to rehome, to protect from serious disease.
+8. Get the kitten or cat vaccinated as soon as possible, while waiting to rehome, in order to help protect from serious disease.
 Vaccinations take at least a week to become effective, and in the meantime there is reduced immunity.
 In order to be ready for the possibility of transfer to a multi-cat situation, it’s best to start preparing right away.
-It's a good idea to have adopters pay a medical fee, and to at least cover the first vaccination cost.
-This shows that they are interested in providing good ongoing medical care.
+It's a good idea to have adopters pay a medical fee, and to at least cover the first vaccination cost, as this shows that they are interested in providing good ongoing medical care.
 Keep a new rescue completely separate from your own pets, and keep your pets up to date on their vaccines.